GENIAC Journal: Hands-On Analogue Computer Kit (1950s)

 How to Read This Journal

 The GENIAC journal is organised as a structured exploration of a single system.
 Core articles establish how the kit operates as an analogue computing model.
-Exploratory pieces extend these ideas into broader questions of logic, design, and reasoning.
+Exploratory pieces extend these ideas into broader questions of logic, design, reasoning, education, and technical culture.
 The advertisement archive presents original material, showing how these concepts were communicated to a general audience.
 Readers may begin with the core article and follow outward, or move directly into the archive to see how computing was made visible and accessible in its original context.

 Core Articles